-Figure 1: Disaster Management Process
+Figure 1: Disaster Management cycle

-6.3 Urban Search and Rescue operates in the sphere of specialist response of the disaster cycle and is defined by the INSARAG guidelines as the processes used to safely remove entrapped victims from collapsed structures and other places of entrapment.
+USAR operates in the sphere of specialist response of the disaster cycle and is defined by the INSARAG guidelines as the processes used to safely remove entrapped victims from collapsed structures and other places of entrapment.
 By design, the processes describe the steps to manage the responding team (including logistical needs), how to search for victims, the techniques for their rescue and medical treatment of survivors.
-Typically, these steps are employed following the structural collapse incidents caused by earthquakes, cyclones, terrorist activity and severe weather.
+Typically, these steps are employed following the structural collapse incidents caused by earthquakes, cyclones, terrorist activity severe weather amongst others.
 However, the coordination concepts used by USAR teams is applicable to all major incidents and disasters whether anthropogenic or naturally occurring.
-Five key components listed in figure 2 make up the operational USAR team management concept, namely Team Management, Logistics, Search, Rescue and Medical.
+Five key components listed in (Figure 2) make up the operational USAR team management concept, namely Team Management, Logistics, Search, Rescue and Medical.